AbigailGreen/AyrshireWitches/README.md

 This section allows the user to navigate from page to page with ease, across all devices, without having to utilise the back button in their browser.
 Styling allows the current page to be highlighted in order that the viewer can identify which site page they are currently viewing.

 On each page there is a footer with a social media links menu, featuring sinmple clickable icons.
+There is also a home button icon which will return the viewer to the top of the home page to save scrolling up.

 The home page has sections for information about six different witches, each with an image appropriate to the theme.